 The CCC also provides loans known as marketing assistance loans (MAL) that allow producers to use their commodities as collateral.
 In some cases, producers may repay their loan at less than the loan principal, known as marketing loan gains (MLG), while others who qualify for a loan and choose not to take one may receive direct payments, or loan deficiency payments (LDP).
 These two programs are limited to producers making less than $900,000.
 In 2017, the CCC gave out a net total of $11.9 million of these types of payments, though it gave out $10.4 billion in 2000.

 The FCIC works with private insurers to provide federal crop insurance.
-In 2017, 312 million acres of cropland, 92.3% of the total 338 million in land were covered by federal crop insurance.
-The federal government also pays a portion of the premiums for the policies, covering 63% of the $10.1 billion in premiums in 2017.
+In 2019, 380 million acres of cropland were covered by federal crop insurance.
+The federal government also pays a portion of the premiums for the policies, covering 63% of the $10.1 billion in premiums in 2019.

-Based on a required annual report filed with the World Trade Organization, of the $8.5 billion in reported federal government payments to farms in 2016, 27.4% went to corn producers.
-That $2.3 billion in subsidies was only about 4.6% of the $51.3 billion in total corn production that year.
-Sugar ranks second in subsidies.
-While the US sugar industry produced $2.4 billion worth of sugar in 2016, it received $1.5 billion in subsidies in 2016, or 64.4% of production.
+Based on a required annual report filed with the World Trade Organization, the federal government gave farms $9.5 billion in subsidies tied specifically to the type of product.
+Corn growers received the most product-specific assistance with $2.2 billion in subsidies.
+That was only about 4.4% of the $50.4 billion in total corn production that year.
+Soybeans rank second in subsidies.
+While the US soybean industry produced $41.3 billion worth of products in 2017, it received $1.6 billion in subsidies in 2016, representing 3.9% of production.